Do I need to charge GST/HST?

 Scenario 4: You make $30,000 in 2 quarters.

-Think you’re ready to register?
+Are you ready to register?
 You can learn more and register online here.
-GST/HST might seem like more to keep track of, but there’s an upside!
-Businesses that charge GST/HST also get to claim it on their expenses, so keep all of your receipts, claim the taxes and make GST/HST work for you.
+Businesses that charge GST/HST also get to claim it on their expenses, so remember to keep all of your receipts.